Kaleabgw/_youtube_clone_/README.md

 # KGW Media
 ## Introduction
-KGW Media is a YouTube clone streaming web application, which is developed using Rapid API and ReactJS.
+KGW Media is a YouTube clone streaming web application developed using Rapid API and ReactJS.
 This streaming app can be used to interact with and watch any videos as it features Youtube v3 API.
-It also emphasizes a front end repository.
+It also emphasizes a full-stack repository.

 ## Tech/Frameworks used
 - [ReactJS](https://react.dev/)